 How to set up your solar panels for camping

 Step 1: Set up your panels

 First off, you’ll need to set up your panels.
 If you’ve just got one panel, you can plug it into your portable power station via your solar charge cable solar panel connector.
 If you’ve got more than one panel, you can chain them together to increase the amount of solar power you’re generating.
 Chaining in series is the easiest way, providing you have an MPPT controller.
 With an EcoFlow portable power station, you don’t need to worry about this as they all have built-in MPPT controllers to maximise efficiency.

 To set up your panels in series, plug the male connector into the female connector of your second panel.
 Then take the loose ends from each panel and link them to your solar charge cable, plug that into your EcoFlow portable power station, and you’re set.
 Here’s how it’s done.

 To ensure you’re getting the most solar energy, ensure the solar cells get full sunlight coverage.
 Any shadows or obstructions will decrease the efficiency.
 EcoFlow solar panels make this easy since the carry case doubles as a stand, allowing you to prop the panel up at just the right degree.

 The Verdict: Which are the best solar panels for camping?

 The quick answer is… it depends.
 How long is your trip?
 How big is your portable power station?
-Is portability a critical factor for you?
-You’ll want to take these factors into consideration when choosing a solar panel for camping.
+Is portability an important factor for you?
+You’ll want to consider these when choosing a solar panel for camping.
 Still, as a rule of thumb, smaller solar panels are great for portability and short trips, with the larger models being great for a serious multi-day camp setup.
 Here’s a summary of EcoFlow’s portable solar panels: